 It is expected that there will be costs associated with the establishment of a RHNA subregion related to administration, legal review, outreach, noticing and communicating with ABAG/MTC.
-The Cities Association expects that an estimate for the Santa Clara County RHNA subregion will be developed and presented when cities are presented with the decision to join the subregion.
-However, it is anticipated that the costs of participation will be low since existing infrastructure such as the Cities Association, and staff from each individual city will be used.
+The Cities Association expects that an estimate for the Santa Clara County RHNA subregion will be developed as the process moves along but does not expect it to be high.
+It is anticipated that the costs of participation will be low since existing infrastructure, e.g. the Cities Association, and staff from each individual city will be used, and that the primary expenses will be for noticing and hosting of public meetings for the RHNA subregion..